-Carman meniscus sign is seen after compression of a gastric tumour that surrounds the lesser curvature thus apposing both surfaces of the surrounding tumour and entrapping contrast between these margins and cause a semilunar configuration 2 3.
+Carman meniscus sign is seen after compression of a gastric tumour that surrounds the lesser curvature thus apposing both surfaces of the surrounding tumour and entrapping contrast between these margins causing a semilunar configuration 2,3.

 - flat infiltrating ulcerative lesion with heaped-up margins.

-- saddle region of the stomch i.e. lesser curvature of body or antrum
+- saddle region of the stomach i.e. lesser curvature of body or antrum

 - examination should be single-contrast or biphasic study (sign may be visible in double contrast study but may be not recognised).